-Classic banana bread gets a makeover with a generous helping of peanut butter and Reese’s peanut butter cups.
+Reese’s Pieces Peanut Butter banana bread is classic banana bread with a makeover.
+This bread has a generous helping of peanut butter and Reese’s peanut butter cups.
 This easy loaf recipe is a delicious breakfast treat or snack!

 I hope everyone had a great weekend!
 I didn’t do whole lot of anything.
 Mr. Wishes was at a bachelor party camping trip for the weekend so I used that time to relax, clean my house, and get together with friends I hadn’t seen in a while.

 Banana bread is amazing no matter what way you look at it, but it doesn’t get much better than adding peanut butter.
 Bananas and peanut butter are nothing short of a super combination, wouldn’t you agree?
 Add chocolate to that combination and it doesn’t get much better than that.
 This Peanut Butter Banana Bread is to die for!